idilks/comosoco-env/README.md

 ```

 <details>
-  <summary>I can't or don't want to use `git`!</summary>
+  <summary>I can't or don't want to use git!</summary>
-  But `git` is great!
-OK, though, you can skip it for now and download the repository directly as a ZIP file (see "Getting the Repository" section below).
+  But git is great!
+Ok, though, you can skip it for now and download the repository directly as a ZIP file (see "Getting the Repository" section below).
 </details>

 ### Install `uv`